-The scope of this study is a 2-stage process to update the existing study by re-assessing, using dispersion models, the likelihood of current and future emissions from DPS causing exceedances of the limit and/or target values for $NO_2$ , $PM{10}$ , $PM{2.5}$ , metals (lead, cadmium, arsenic, nickel) in the Ambient Air Quality Regulations of 2010 (Legal Notice 478, 2010), and to assess the likelihood of such emissions causing exceedances of any applicable guideline values for vanadium, especially but not limited to the most sensitive receptor(s) in the prevailing wind direction within a 15 km radius.
+The scope of this study is a 2-stage process to update the existing study by re-assessing, using dispersion models, the likelihood of current and future emissions from DPS causing exceedances of the limit and/or target values for NO2, PM10, PM2.5, metals (lead, cadmium, arsenic, nickel) in the Ambient Air Quality Regulations of 2010 (Legal Notice 478, 2010), and to assess the likelihood of such emissions causing exceedances of any applicable guideline values for vanadium, especially but not limited to the most sensitive receptor(s) in the prevailing wind direction within a 15 km radius.

-The first stage of this study includes an assessment of the impact from the operation of the diesel engines and the partial closure of MPS at the time of study (end of year 2013).
+This study consists of two stages:

-The second stage of the study will include an assessment of the impact of closure of Marsa Power Station and operation of the interconnector.
+- the first stage includes an assessment of the impact from the operation of the diesel engines and the partial closure of MPS at the end of year 2013; this scenario is referred in the following as "transitional operating conditions (TOC)"; - the second stage (mid of year 2015) includes an assessment of the impact of the new operating regime of Delimara Power Station, as the result of closure of Marsa Power Station and operation of the interconnector; this scenario is referred in the following as "new operating conditions (NOC)".